International E-road network

-The international E-road network is a numbering system for roads in Europe developed by the United Nations Economic Commission for Europe (UNECE).
-The network is numbered from E1 up and its roads cross national borders.
-It also reaches Central Asian countries like Kyrgyzstan, since they are members of the UNECE.

-Main international traffic arteries in Europe are defined by ECE/TRANS/SC.1/2016/3/Rev.1 which consider three types of roads: motorways, limited access roads, and ordinary roads.
+The International E-road network is a numbering system for roads in Europe, Central Asia and Asia Minor, developed by the United Nations Economic Commission for Europe (UNECE).
+The network is numbered from E1 up and signposted on a green background.
+Its roads cross national borders, consisting of three types of roads: highways, limited access roads, and ordinary roads (as defined by ECE/TRANS/SC.1/2016/3/Rev.1).

+The display of European roads on signs depend on jurisdiction.
 In most countries, the roads carry the European route designation alongside national designations.
-Belgium, Norway and Sweden have roads which only have the European route designations (examples: E18 and E6).
-The United Kingdom, Albania and the Asian part of Russia only use national road designations and do not show the European designations at all.
-Andorra does not number its routes at all except in internal circumstances.
-Denmark only uses the European designations on signage, but also has formal names for every motorway (or part of such), by which the motorways are referred to, for instance in news and weather forecasts.
-In Asia, Turkey and Russia show the European designations on signage; this is not the case in many other Asian countries.
+However, Belgium, Denmark, Norway and Sweden have integrated them as their sole route designations (examples: E18 and E6) in most cases.
+Some places, such as the United Kingdom and Albania do not show the European designations at all.

 Other continents have similar international road networks, e.g., the Pan-American Highway in the Americas, the Trans-African Highway network, and the Asian Highway Network.

 History

 UNECE was formed in 1947, and their first major act to improve transport was a joint UN declaration no. 1264, the Declaration on the Construction of Main International Traffic Arteries, signed in Geneva on 16 September 1950, which defined the first E-road network.
-Originally it was envisaged that the E-road network would be a motorway system comparable to the US Interstate Highway System.
+Originally it was envisaged that the E-road network would be a highway system comparable to the US Interstate Highway System.
 The declaration was amended several times until 15 November 1975, when it was replaced by the European Agreement on Main International Traffic Arteries or "AGR", which set up a route numbering system and improved standards for roads in the list.
 The AGR last went through a major change in 1992 and in 2001 was extended into Central Asia to include the Caucasus nations.
 There were several minor revisions since, last in 2008 (as of 2009).